 Today, DLA Piper has 4,200 lawyers in more than 70 offices in the Americas, Asia Pacific, Europe and the Middle East.
 With a direct presence in more than 30 countries, DLA Piper represents more clients in a broader range of geographies and practice areas than any other law firm in the world.
 Its principal practices include commercial contracts; corporate and finance (with particular strength in the technology, venture capital and private equity sectors); employment, pensions and benefits; finance and restructuring; franchise and distribution; intellectual property; litigation and arbitration; projects and infrastructure; real estate; regulatory and government affairs; tax (including international tax); and technology and media.
 The firm's clients range from multinational, Global 1000 and Fortune 500 enterprises to startups developing industry-leading technologies.
 They include more than half of the Fortune 250 and nearly half of the FTSE 350 or their subsidiaries.

 By valuing people, clients and community, DLA Piper is committed to making the world a better place.
-In 2011, DLA Piper donated more than 200,000 hours through pro bono and community engagement initiatives, for a contribution of over $110 million worldwide.
-This makes the firm one of the largest providers of pro bono legal services in the world.
+In 2012, DLA Piper donated 214,500 hours through our pro bono and community engagement initiatives worldwide.
+This makes the firm one of the largest providers of pro bono legal services in the world, consistently ranked among the best of the AmLaw 100 firms in this area.
 New Perimeter, DLA Piper's nonprofit affiliate, provides pro bono legal assistance to projects in the developing and post-conflict world supporting social and economic development as well as transparent, sound legal institutions.
+In 2013, The American Lawyer honoured New Perimeter with its Global Citizenship Award: Lifetime Achievement honour - the only firm to receive this recognition.
 Mr Zeidman is a member of the board of New Perimeter.
 Learn more about New Perimeter at www.newperimeter.com.

 This biography is an extract from The International Who's Who of Franchise Lawyers which can be purchased from our Shop.